The Application Process

 Question:

-Experience of public speaking where you have sought to persuade an audience to agree with the argument you were advancing.
-Please provide an example of public speaking to an audience and how you were able or not able to persuade your audience to your point of view.
-How were you able to use your oral communication skills to connect effectively with your audience?
+Please provide an example of public speaking where you have sought to persuade an audience to agree with the proposition you were advancing.
+In answering this question, include how you used your oral communication skills to connect effectively with your audience.

 Your example can be in a legal or non-legal field and could include (but is not limited to) a work-based presentation or an event at school or university where you have communicated with an audience individually or as part of a group on any subject, or taken part in a debate, mock trial or a moot.
 Please note that losing an argument is not in itself a negative indicator in our assessment of this part.